2024 Joe Biden–Donald Trump presidential debate: Format

 The debate was streamed or broadcast by most major U.S. news organizations.
 The debate ran for 90 minutes, with no audience members present.
 Trump's and Biden's microphones were only turned on when it was their turn to speak (in response to the events of the September 29, 2020 presidential debate).
 Debate rules written by CNN allocated two minutes for answering the question posed by the moderators, Dana Bash and Jake Tapper, and one minute for rebuttals and responses to the rebuttals.
 The primary issues addressed in the debate were immigration, the economy and inflation, abortion, foreign policy and the wars in Ukraine and Gaza, legal issues of the participants, Social Security, the January 6 attack on the U.S. Capitol, and the participants' ages.

 Debate

 Excluding the closing, the debate moderators asked 20 questions.
 Four questions centered on the economy, four on democracy, three on foreign policy, two on immigration, two on abortion, and one each on climate change, age, opioids, race, and tax reform.

 Moderator Jake Tapper began the debate with inflation figures.
 Biden attributed the state of the economy to Trump's presidency.
-Trump rebutted by claiming he built the "greatest economy in the history of our country" before the COVID-19 pandemic.
-Trump claimed that Biden supported the job growth of illegal immigrants, defending his ten percent tariff, and criticized the 2020–2021 U.S. troop withdrawal from Afghanistan.
+Trump rebutted by saying he built the "greatest economy in the history of our country" before the COVID-19 pandemic.
+Trump said that Biden supported the job growth of illegal immigrants, defending his ten percent tariff, and criticized the 2020–2021 U.S. troop withdrawal from Afghanistan.
 He argued that Biden began his term with successes from the Trump presidency, but chose to implement negative reform.